odoo/documentation/content/developer/tutorials/discover_js_framework/01_components.rst

 Owl has a powerful `slot <{OWL_PATH}/doc/reference/slots.md>`_ system to allow you to write generic components.
 This is useful to factorize the common layout between different parts of the interface.
+When you create a generic component, you should like to insert information like title or description in your component but obviously, this informations will change from a component to another.
+Let's take the example of few cards to present few films, each card has a different title and a different description.
+So, when you create your generic component, let's use __t-set-slot="SlotName"__ and when you use it (in a loop for example), let's use t-slot="SlotName".

+.. tip:: The value of the slot has to be inside the slot tag.
+Don't forget that t-slot="SlotName"

 .. exercise::